Skip to main content

 Data attributes:

-• token_uid: TokenUid that denotes the token being deposited/withdrawn.
+• token_uid: TokenUid that denotes the token the caller wants to deposit.

-• amount: int that denotes the amount to be deposited/withdrawn.
+• amount: Amount that denotes the amount of tokens to be deposited.

 Usage: